KEEP SCROLLING DOWN TO FIND OUT MORE…

 ***We are recruiting!***

-We are looking for a Cookery Session Leader to join our social prescribing team at Woodbank.
-Part-time 15 hours per week.
-For an application pack please email email@example.com.
-Closing date for application 1st May 2019
+We are looking for a coordinator for the hub.
+For an application pack please visit the Kindling website or email email@example.com.
+Closing date for applications is 31st July 2019

 Located just a mile east of Stockport’s centre, Woodbank Memorial Park is home to Woodbank Community Food Hub – an urban horticulture hub co-ordinated by the Kindling Trust, that joins up inclusive community gardening with commercial organic food production.
 It’s the size of one and a half football pitches, and includes several large polytunnels for under-cover veg growing.
 It is a place to collect fresh organic veg bags delivered by the Veg Box People, who make sure farmers get regular demand and a fair price for their produce, so they can keep doing what they do best- growing great veg.